HomePolitics and Current AffairsExplainer: What Are the Key Points in Supreme Court Verdict on Electoral...

 Freedom of Speech and Expression: Chief Justice Chandrachud highlighted that the scheme violates the freedom of speech and expression guaranteed under Article 19(1)(a) of the Constitution.
 The bench also underscored citizens' right to political privacy and affiliation.

-Advantage for the Ruling Party: It was noted that the Electoral Bonds scheme could give undue advantage to the ruling party and might lead to a quid pro quo arrangement due to the close connection between money and politics.
+Advantage for the Ruling Party: It was noted that the Electoral Bonds scheme could give undue advantage to the ruling party and might lead to a quid pro quo arrangement due to the close connection between money and .
 “Economic inequality leads to differing level of political engagements.
-Access to info leads to influencing the policy making and also leading to quid pro quo arrangements may also help a party by the party in power,” the judgment said.
+Access to info leads to influencing the policy making and also leading to quid pro quo arrangements may also help a party by the party in ,” the judgment said.

 Immediate Action: The State Bank of India (SBI) was ordered to cease the issuance of Electoral Bonds promptly.
 Additionally, the SBI is required to provide details of bonds issued since April 12, 2019, to the Election Commission of India by March 6.
 The ECI, in turn, is directed to publish these details on its official website by March 13.